-That's Kevin Stewart; fashion designer, style director for ESPN Magazine and co-owner of the Roger Charles New York design studio.
-So, the downside is that Professor Badass does little more than design pretty outfits for fancy boys.
+That's Kevin Stewart.
+He's a fashion designer, style director for ESPN Magazine, and co-owner of the Roger Charles New York design studio.
+So the downside is that Professor Badass is not in fact a professor, or any kind of educator.
 But the upside?
 This wasn't even a photo shoot; that's just how he rolls on an average day.
 Professor Badass?
 Shit, that's just Tuesday for Kevin Stewart.
 Here's how else he rolls:

 Jesus!
 He looks like somebody cast Isaac Hayes as Roadblock in the G.I.
 Joe movie that Heaven would make.
 If this is what men's fashion looks like now, count me right the fuck in.
-I would gladly stand in line for a runway show if the models were sporting a formal Tommy Hilfiger Sword and a puce Kenneth Cole Fusion Reaction Jetpack.
+I would gladly stand in line for a runway show if the models were sporting a formal Tommy Hilfiger sword and a puce Kenneth Cole fusion reaction jetpack.

 The Flying Hillbilly Truck Driver

-That's Mark Madson, and the truck behind him is actually a tree-house he built for his son, Luke, in the town of Beloit, Wisconsin.
-So, on the downside, the truck-in-tree was not the fantastic drunken feat of a modern day redneck Paul Bunyan, but actually just a pretty slick - if dangerously negligent - act of charity from a father to his son.
-None of that changes the fact that, when faced with creating a play space for his little boy, Mark Madson said “fuck you" to blueprints, cracked open a Coors Light, rammed a truck into a tree and called it a day.
-And it also doesn't change the fact that, when the photographer came to do a photo shoot about it, Mark oiled up his chest-planks, threw on his formal vest and posed like he was the Captain Morgan of moonshine.
+That's Mark Madson, and the truck behind him is actually a treehouse he built for his son Luke in the town of Beloit, Wisconsin.
+So on the downside, the truck in the tree was not the fantastic drunken feat of a modern-day redneck Paul Bunyan, but actually just a pretty slick -- if dangerously negligent -- act of charity from a father to his son.
+None of that changes the fact that when faced with creating a play space for his little boy, Madson said "Fuck you" to blueprints, cracked open a Coors Light, rammed a truck into a tree, and called it a day.
+And it also doesn't change the fact that when the photographer came to do a photo shoot about it, Mark oiled up his chest-planks, threw on his formal vest, and posed like he was the Captain Morgan of moonshine.

 He sails the rocky seas of the Wisconsin plains, boarding minivans and plundering trucks of Natural Ice.